-7. Pull the recoil cord 2-3 times to prime the engine.
+7. Pull the recoil cord 2 to 3 times.

-- 9. Pull the recoil cord slowly until resistance is felt and then pull rapidly.
-Several pulls may be required.
-If engine fails to start repeat steps 6-9. - 10.
+9. Pull the recoil cord slowly until resistance is felt and then pull rapidly.

+- If engine fails to start in 1-pull with choke lever in the "RUN" position, then move choke lever to the "CHOKE" position and repeat the PULL-TO-PRIME step. - 11.
 Plug in devices.